Insider Itinerary: Vintage Vancouver

-Did you know that The Burrard first opened its doors in the 1950s as a motor inn?
+Did you know that The Burrard first opened its doors in 1956 as a motor inn?
 And while our property is now firmly rooted in the 21st century, we still love honouring our mid-century heritage.
-Six decades later, we invite you to take a self-guided tour of the city’s historic 50s and 60s past.
+Over six decades later, we invite you to take a self-guided tour of the city’s historic 50s and 60s past.

-Cup of Joe – Start your morning off right with caffeine fix at The Templeton.
+Start your morning off right with caffeine at The Templeton.
 This old-school diner’s breakfast menu features dishes made with free-range eggs, handmade specialty sausages and natural bacon.
-Our go-to is the Big Ass Breakfast, made up of three eggs; your choice of turkey sausage, bacon or veggie bacon; cinnamon raisin French toast or blueberry banana pancakes; and rosemary potatoes – all for just $13.50.
+Our go-to is the Big Ass Breakfast, made up of three eggs; your choice of turkey sausage, bacon or veggie bacon; French toast or buttermilk pancakes; rosemary potatoes and toast – all for just $16.99.
+It’s not too retro, though.
+If you’re looking for avo toast or some vegan delights, they’ve got your back.
 Plug a quarter in the jukebox, and then head off for your next stop.

-Catch a Performance – The Queen Elizabeth Theatre was opened by Queen Elizabeth II in 1959 with an invitation-only concert.
-Now one of Canada’s largest proscenium theatres, you can catch a selection of acclaimed performances, ranging from comedy and dance to Broadway shows.
-Upcoming acts include Motown the Musical, Ballet BC’s Romeo + Juliet, Steve Martin and Martin Short, and more.
-The theatre is right downtown, and close to many of our favourite restaurants, where you can grab a pre- or post-show bite.
+The Queen Elizabeth Theatre was opened by Queen Elizabeth II in 1959 with an invitation-only concert.
+Now one of Canada’s largest proscenium theatres, you can catch a selection of acclaimed performances, ranging from comedy and dance to Broadway shows and major musical acts.
+The theatre is right downtown, and close to many of our favourite restaurants (try Chambar or Autostrada) , where you can grab a pre- or post-show bite.

 And, of course, there’s no better way to complement your tour than with a stay in one of our retro-chic, mid-mod rooms!
 Click here to book.

 MOV Image – Museum of Vancouver Facebook Page

 Vintage clothing and accessories – Mintage website

 Lobby of the Queen Elizabeth Theatre – Vancouver Civic Theatres website